 Need specialist assistance with your sponsor licence application?

-While applying for a sponsor licence has become a mandatory prerequisite for employers recruiting non-UK resident workers from overseas, the UK immigration rules remain complex, demanding and costly for employers bringing talent to the UK.
+While applying for a sponsor licence has become a mandatory prerequisite for employers sponsoring skilled overseas workers, the UK immigration rules remain complex, demanding and costly for employers bringing talent to the UK.

 DavidsonMorris can provide clients with a complete employer sponsorship licence application service, with our team of UK immigration specialists highly experienced in all the documentary and evidentiary requirements vital to a prompt and stress-free process when applying for a sponsor licence.
 We also provide guidance on best practice in managing the licence and avoiding enforcement issues.
 For guidance on applying for a sponsor licence, contact us.